jnand/cortland-guide/pages/crypto/yubikey.md

 ssb>  rsa4096/0x7666562DB1D05A07 2018-01-01 [A]
 ```

-Notice how the secret subkeys (ssb) now have a `>` next to them; they now exist off-line on the yubikey.
+Notice how the secret subkeys (ssb) now have a `>` next to them; they now exist offline on the yubikey.

 #### Require key press ####